Skip to main content

 Home | Treatment & Research News

 Need a roadmap on how to test drive low-dose naltrexone (LDN) for fibromyalgia?
 This article offers navigation advice from four experts to minimize the bumpy road ahead.
 If you have not heard of low dose naltrexone, check the trial funded by AFSA.
 Basically, LDN works to quiet the immune cells in the central nervous system (the microglia) that are magnifying your symptoms.
 The side effects of LDN are mild.
-All other drugs prescribed for fibromyalgia target the neurons and cause a slew of side effects.
+Unlike all drugs that target the neuros, LDN does not cause a slew of side effects in fibromyalgia patients.

 Success Rate